 California employers make regular income tax withholding payments for their employees.
 These amounts are reported every weekday, providing a real-time indication of the direction and magnitude of aggregate change in the employers’ payroll.
 Most withholding payments are for employees’ wages and salaries, but withholding is also due on bonuses and stock options received by employees.
 Withholding on stock options has made up a growing share of collections in recent years.

-Despite Some Deceleration, Withholding Remains a Revenue Bright Spot.
+Despite Slight Deceleration, Withholding Remains a Revenue Bright Spot.
 The figure below shows recent monthly trends for income tax withholding.
 Each bar represents a snapshot of how total income tax withholding for the prior 12 months compares to the same period one year before.
-This perspective helps filter out some of the month-to-month volatility in withholding that can make underyling trends difficult to interpret.
-The trailing 12-month total of income tax withholding had been hoving near 10 percent growth but has decelerated to roughly 7 percent.
-Zooming in at the recent deceleration more closely, 3-month total withholding for November, December, and January is up just 2.8 percent from the same period one year earlier.
+This perspective helps filter out some of the month-to-month volatility in withholding that can make underlying trends difficult to interpret.
+The trailing 12-month total of income tax withholding had been hovering near 10 percent growth but has decelerated to roughly 7 percent since January.
+Zooming in at the recent deceleration more closely, 3-month total withholding for January, February, and March is up a more modest 4.3 percent from the same period one year earlier.